 Overtime begins five minutes after the end of regulation play.
 Teams will have an opportunity to discuss strategy, make substitutions and regain focus for the intensity of overtime.
 A coin toss is conducted first to decide respective offensive and defensive halves.
 After the teams take the field, each sudden death overtime period begins with a face-off.

 Some indoor lacrosse games are decided by a shootout if no team scores a goal during the two 15-minute periods.
 In a shootout, one player from each team starts at the centerline and drives on goal undefended for a shot.
 Three players from each team alternate back and forth, and the team with the most goals scored after six total shooters is declared the winner.
 In the event that the game remains tied, the alternating procedure continues.
 Teams must elect a different shooter for every round.

-If the game is tied at the end of regulation, the officials perform another coin toss with the captains within a two-minute interval between the end of the second half and the start of the first overtime period.
+If the game is tied at the end of regulation, the officials perform another coin toss with the captains.
+According to official procedure, this coin toss must be performed within a two-minute interval between the end of the second half and the start of the first overtime period.
 The visiting team again receives the right to call the coin toss.
 The team that wins the coin toss has the option to choose which half of the field to defend.
 Alternating possession status continues as prescribed leading into overtime.

 The length of overtime in lacrosse depends on the league and level of lacrosse being played.
 High school and college lacrosse overtime periods typically last four minutes, or until a goal is scored.
 Meanwhile, at the professional level, PLL overtime periods last 12 minutes and NLL overtime periods last 15 minutes.

 In NCAA lacrosse, overtime periods last four minutes and use a sudden death format.
 This means that, following a tie at the end of regulation play, a new four-minute period begins where the first team to score a goal is declared the game’s winner.
 Additional overtime periods are added until the tie has been broken.